pefcos/lamp/README.md

 ## Lampi usage

 Lampi is the lamp interpreter for linux operating systems, which can be invoked running "lampi" with the path to the .lamp file with your lamp code.
-An usage example would be `./lampi example.lamp`, to interpret the "example.lamp" file.
+An usage example would be `lampi example.lamp`, to interpret the "example.lamp" file.

 A lampi binary is provided in this repository, but to compile your own lampi you can clone this repository and execute `make lampi` on the repository's root directory.

-A debugging option is avaliable in lampi, you can access it by typing the "-d" argument after the file name.
-This will print messages on lamp creation/assignment and make
+A debugging option is avaliable in lampi, you can access it by typing the "-d"/"--debug" argument after the file name.
+This will print messages on lamp command execution and make debugging easier.

+There is also a "-h"/"--help" option, to invoke it type `lampi -h`.
+It will display help about the usage of lampi.